 What is it?
 Of the Bay of Naples’s three islands, it’s Capri that’s most absurdly beautiful, though that also means it’s constantly smothered in tourists.
 Ischia offers thermal spas, but it is Procida’s charming colourful houses and cobblestone streets that make it the under-the-radar offshore choice.

 Why go?
 The pretty fishing village of Corricella had a starring role in ‘The Talented Mr Ripley’, the most aesthetically pleasing of all Jude Law’s great works.
 Apart from ‘Chocolat’.

 What is it?
 The city’s primary metro line hosts a wide array of striking art installations – more than 180 one-off commissions by pioneering international artists such as Sol LeWitt, Joseph Kosuth and Michelangelo Pistoletto.

 Why go?
 The glittering silver-blue walls at Toledo metro station were designed to make you feel like you’re traversing through the ground and into the sea.

 What is it?
 A 2.5km strip of pedestrianised road that runs along the seafront, providing the perfect stress-free route for a stroll.
 Stop for lemon granita at the beach kiosks, claim a rock to sunbathe on or stop for a sundowner.

 Why go?
 The views of Mount Vesuvius, Capri and Naples itself are spectacular.
-Add in a colourful sunset and it could be a Studio Ghibli set.
+Add a photo-worthy sunset and you’re basically in heaven.

 What is it?
-The only belief system to rival that of the church in this town is football, and its much-loved poster boy is Diego Armando Maradona.
+The only belief system to rival that of the church here is football, and its much-loved poster boy is Diego Maradona.
 Go to San Paolo Stadium to watch SSC Napoli and you’ll likely be rewarded with a world-class match; they play in Italy’s top league, Serie A.